Rover 200 / 25: Rover 25 (1999–2005)

-A facelifted version of the Rover 200, renamed the Rover 25 (internal codename Jewel) was launched in late 1999.
+A facelifted version of the Rover 200, renamed the Rover 25 (internal codename Jewel) was unveiled at the London Motor Show on 6 October 1999 and launched in showrooms in Britain on 25 November.
 It was repositioned and priced to compete with the Ford Fiesta and Vauxhall Corsa, rather than larger cars like the Ford Focus and Vauxhall Astra.
 This version used similar frontal styling to the larger 75 model.
 The chassis had been uprated to give sportier handling (suspension and steering setup from 200vi) and the front end had been restyled to give it the corporate Rover look first seen in the range-topping 75, a number of safety improvements and interior changes were made, but the 25 was instantly recognisable as a reworked 200 Series.

 The 1.4 L, 1.6 L, and 1.8 L petrol engines as well as the 2.0 L diesel were all carried over from the previous range.
 CVT automatic gearboxes were carried over from the R3 200, with 'Steptronic' (later 'Stepspeed' post-BMW demerger) semi-automatic system available from late 2000.
 R65 manual gearboxes were again carried over but were later superseded by Ford 'IB5' units in mid-2003.
 The 1.8-litre engined cars and all diesels used Rover's PG1 5-speed manual gearbox throughout the car's life.

 The Rover 25 also saw the introduction, from autumn 2000, of the 16V twin-cam version of the 1.1 L K-Series engine, replacing the 1.1 single-cam 8-valve K-Series engine previously found in the Rover 211i.
 This development saw power boosted from 60 to 75 PS.